kimwalisch/primesieve/README.md

 $ sudo make install
 ```

 The GNU Build System (a.k.a.
-Autotools) needs to be installed if you
+Autotools) must be installed if you have
-have cloned primesieve or downloaded a zip archive from GitHub.
-To
+cloned primesieve or downloaded a zip archive from GitHub.
+To install
-install the GNU Build System install
+the GNU Build System install
 [GNU Autoconf](http://www.gnu.org/software/autoconf/),
 [GNU Automake](http://www.gnu.org/software/automake/) and
 [GNU Libtool](http://www.gnu.org/software/libtool/)